Nashville-Public-Library/talklib/README.md

 To repeat, this module **will not work** without FFmpeg, FFprobe, and Wget.

+It also uses Twilio for notifications.
+There is a Twilio library for Python.
+It is not in the Python standard library and needs to be installed via PIP (`pip install twilio`).
+Store the Twilio credentials in environment variables on the PCs, as shown in the script.
+The alternative is to use `curl` with long, complicated URLs.
+See the examples belows for how to disable Twilio.

 It also uses a number of environment variables.
 Make sure to set all of these on your PC. (*TODO: make a list of these and add it here*)